Psalms For Life

 Honey from the rock

-Amid all the voices clamoring for our attention, promising us the good life if only we do more, buy more, etc. etc., God calls to us too, though his voice may be unfamiliar.
+Amid all the voices clamoring for our attention, promising the good life if only we do more, buy more, be more, etc., God calls us too, though his voice may be unfamiliar.
 Choosing which voice to heed is vital.

 An Asaph psalm.